 Yes, that is indeed not a Black man, but a Caucasian man somehow painted black.

 On the surface, that is just bizarre: was it really so difficult to find a genuine Black guy?
-No of course not, and given the extra time and effort involved it must have been a deliberate choice.
+No of course not, and given the extra time and effort involved in painting a Caucasian one then it must have been a deliberate choice.
 But why?
 Good question, especially as it would have been far more logical and consistent to have also included a Black woman painted white.
-Without one, then it’s simply confusing more than anything else (is the “coloring” supposed to signify something or not?), albeit by no means the first time an original and/or creative concept for a Korean advertisement has had a flawed execution.
+Without one, then it’s simply confusing more than anything else (is the “coloring” supposed to signify something or not?), albeit by no means the first time an otherwise original and/or creative concept for a Korean advertisement has had a flawed execution.
 But could the advertisement be construed as racist in any sense?

-As an active member of the Korean blogoshere, then my first thought upon seeing the advertisements was of Michael Hurt post’s about other Korean examples of the “Blackface” phenomenon at the Scribblings of the Metropolitician here, and I broadly agree that the examples he gives are indeed offensive.
-Moreover, a huge multinational company like LG (of which Cyon is just the name of its mobile phone arm) would be well aware that such advertisements would probably be highly problematic in Western markets, and as such cannot claim ignorance of their racist connotations and history, a parallel of which is Coreana’s (코리아나) use of Nazi imagery in a cosmetics commercial (see Brian in Jeollanam-do here and here for more on that).
-Nor do I accept the argument that images that Westerners would find problematic are automatically rendered acceptable by being made by and for Koreans, a culturally-relativist argument that at the very least is patronizing to the latter: see here for the newspaper article that made me realize that back in 1999, and here for an application of its logic to the Korean context.
+To answer, my first thought was to turn to Michael Hurt post’s about other Korean examples of the “Blackface” phenomenon at the Scribblings of the Metropolitician, and I broadly agree that the examples he gives are indeed offensive.
+Moreover, a huge multinational company like LG (of which Cyon is just the name of its mobile phone arm) would be well aware that such advertisements would probably be highly problematic in Western markets, and as such cannot claim ignorance of their racist connotations and history, a parallel of which is Coreana’s use of Nazi imagery in a cosmetics commercial (see Brian in Jeollanam-do here and here for more on that).
+Nor do I accept the argument that images that Westerners would find problematic are automatically rendered acceptable simply by virtue or being made by and for Koreans, a culturally-relativist argument that at the very least is highly patronizing to the latter.

-But still, despite all that I really do think that one’s gut reaction to such advertisements should be to give the various Korean institutions, companies, and individuals behind them the benefit of the doubt.
-In particular, because Korean society almost completely lacks any sense of political correctness (which can be as refreshing as it is annoying), and as, for instance, the recent controversy over the use of icons of its former Japanese colonizers for Girls’ Generation’s (소녀시대) new album cover (see here and here) demonstrate, or the choice of a comfort woman theme for a series of erotic photos, many Korean companies can display a shocking ignorance of what might offend just fellow Koreans, let alone foreigners.
+But still, despite all that I really do think that one’s gut reaction to such advertisements should be to give the various Korean institutions, companies, and/or individuals behind them the benefit of the doubt, and use them as an opportunity for education.
+In particular, because Korean society almost completely lacks any sense of political correctness (which can be as refreshing as it is annoying), and as, for instance, the recent controversy over the use of icons of its former Japanese colonizers for Girls’ Generation’s new album cover (see here and here) demonstrate, or the choice of a comfort woman theme for a series of erotic photos, many Korean companies can display a shocking ignorance of what might offend just fellow Koreans, let alone foreigners.
 Moreover, considering that: until as late as 2006 Korean social science textbooks stated that Korea was a homogeneous society and that *cough* this was a source of national strength (see #1 here); that a great deal of manifestations of supposedly Western culture in the music industry especially are mere imitations of domestic acts that have come before them, sans non-Koreans’ cultural baggage and angst; and finally that, in Japan at least there are:

 …teenagers who used to dress up, and maybe still do, in a fashion known as Ganguro (ガングロ), which literally means “black-face.”